 Strong sunscreen.
 Big hat.
 Constant vigilance.

-The Miami sun is insanely strong–cover up or risk spending part of your 3 days in Miami miserable with a sunburn!
+The Miami sun is insanely strong–cover up or risk spending part of your 3 days in Miami itinerary miserable with a sunburn!